fduckart/uh-haskell-ldap/README.md

 The program was developed on Apple Mac OS X 10.10.2, using ghc version 7.8.3 and the LDAP module version 0.6.10.

-The program was subsequently verified to run on Apple Mac 10.11.6, using ghc version 8.0.1 and the LDAP module version 0.6.11.
+The program was subsequently verified to run on Apple Mac OS X 10.11.6, using ghc version 8.0.1 and the LDAP module version 0.6.11.

 **Verify you have Haskell Compiler and Linker installed**